 Missoula Urban Indian Health Center is an addiction treatment center located at 2100 Stephens Avenue, Suite 105 in the 59801 zip code in Missoula, MT.

 It is operated by the Indian Health Service.
-Missoula Urban Indian Health Center provides naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Missoula Urban Indian Health Center include dialectical behavior therapy, motivational interviewing and cognitive behavioral therapy.
+Missoula Urban Indian Health Center provides administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Missoula Urban Indian Health Center include matrix model, motivational interviewing and relapse prevention.
 Missoula Urban Indian Health Center provides regular outpatient heroin treatment and outpatient heroin services.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential treatment for heroin use.
-Other addiction treatment offered includes gambling disorder treatment and general addiction disorder treatment.
+It also provides residential treatment for dual diagnosis and residential heroin use treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder and treatment for gambling disorder.

 Here are the full facility listing details on Missoula Urban Indian Health Center in Missoula, MT: